ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 ### Verifying the console installation
 {: #deploy-k8-verify}

 You can confirm that the operator deployed by running the command `kubectl get deployment -n <NAMESPACE>`.
-If your console deployment is successful, you can see `ibpconsole` added to the deployment table, with four ones displayed.
+If your console deployment is successful, you can see `ibm-hlfsupport-console` added to the deployment table, with four ones displayed.
 The console takes a few minutes to deploy.
 You might need to click refresh and wait for the table to be updated.
 ```
 NAME           READY   UP-TO-DATE   AVAILABLE   AGE
 ibm-hlfsupport-operator   1/1     1            1           10m
-ibpconsole     1/1     1            1           4m
+ibm-hlfsupport-console     1/1     1            1           4m
 ```

 The console consists of four containers that are deployed inside a single pod: